-The Board shall meet six times a year and, on the Chairman's initiative, as many times as he/she considers it appropriate for the smooth running of the company or requests at least one third of Directors.
+The Board shall meet eight (8) times a year and, on the Chairman's initiative, as many times as he/she considers it appropriate for the smooth running of the Company or when requested by at least one-third (1/3) of the Directors.

-The members of the Board of Directors, in order to obtain the information necessary for them to carry out their duties, shall be aided by the Audit Committee, whose duties include the knowledge and supervision of the process for drawing up regulated financial information, and the efficacy of the internal control system.
+The Members of the Board of Directors, in order to obtain the information necessary for them to carry out their duties, shall be aided by the Audit Committee, whose duties include the knowledge and supervision of the process for drawing up regulated financial information, and the effectiveness of the internal control system.

-In accordance with the Articles of Association and Regulations of the Board of Directors and of its Committees, the Audit Committee shall comprise a minimum of three and a maximum of seven directors appointed by the Board of Directors from among the non-executive directors, and at least one of them will be assigned with taking into account their knowledge and experience in issues of accountancy, audit and risk management.
+In accordance with the Articles of Association and Regulations of the Board of Directors and its Committees, the Audit Committee shall comprise of a minimum of three (3) and a maximum of seven (7) directors appointed by the Board of Directors from among the non-executive directors, and at least one (1) of them will be assigned with taking into account their knowledge and experience in issues of accountancy and auditing or both.
 Its members shall leave their post when they do so in their capacity as Directors or as agreed by the Board of Directors.
-The majority of the committee members will be an independent director.
-At 31 December 2018, the committee was made up of seven Directors, three proprietary and four independent; and one of the latter, in turn, was the Chairman.
+The majority of the Committee Members will be Independent Directors.
+At 31 December 2019, the Committee was made up of seven (7) Directors, three (3) Proprietary Directors and four (4) Independent Directors with one (1) being, in turn, the Chairman.

-The Board of Directors shall elect the Chairman from among the members of the Committee; the Chairman shall not have the casting vote.
+The Board of Directors shall elect the Chairman from among the Members of the Committee; the Chairman shall not have the casting vote.
 The Secretary of the Committee shall be the same as the Secretary of the Board of Directors.

-The committee shall hold meetings whenever necessary in order to issue its reports, and will be convened by its Chairman on his own initiative or upon request of two of its members.
-At least four meetings per year must be held.
-The committee may invite to its meetings any executive or employee it deems appropriate.
+The Committee shall hold meetings whenever necessary in order to issue its reports, and will be convened by its Chairman on his/her own initiative or upon prior request of two (2) of its Members.
+At least four (4) meetings per year must be held.
+The Committee may invite to its meetings any executive or employee it deems appropriate.